 The Aerozone Current Conditions Assessment provides a point-in-time snapshot of the Aerozone area and helps identify issues that should to be addressed, where overlapping efforts can be coordinated, clusters of assets that can be built upon, and opportunities for engagement, collaboration, and growth.

 The Aerozone is an employment center for technology, research, development, and logistics jobs clustered within the communities surrounding the Cleveland Hopkins International Airport and NASA Glenn Research Center.
 These jobs and the accompanying economic development activity support the engineering science NASA Glenn Research Center performs.

-The Aerozone Alliance will work collaboratively with public and private stakeholders to attract small and medium-sized companies, large corporations, and multi-national corporations; and to entice developing technologies to commercialize in the geographic area near Cleveland Hopkins International Airport and the NASA Glenn Research Center facilities.
+The mission of the Aerozone Alliance is to create a world-class innovation hub to attract more smart jobs and greater capital investment to the region.
+These efforts capitalize on the unique strength of this district to create regional economic growth by working collaboratively with communities and employers alike.
+This includes both public and private stakeholders to attract small and medium-sized companies, large multi-national corporations, and entices developing technologies to commercialize near the Cleveland Hopkins International Airport and NASA Glenn Research Center facilities.